dswenn/dswenn.github.io/library.md

 50. The Power of Collective Wisdom: And the Trap of Collective Folly by Alan Briskin, Sheryl Erickson, John Ott, and Tom Callanan
 51. Polarity Management: Identifying and Managing Unsolvable Problems by Barry Johnson
 52. The World Café: Shaping Our Futures Through Conversations that Matter by Juanita Brown
-53. Long Walk to Freedom by Nelson Mandela (4%)
-54. Prophet by Kahlil Gibran (30%)
+53. Prophet by Kahlil Gibran (30%)
-55. On China by Henry Kissinger
+54. On China by Henry Kissinger
-56. Good Economics for Hard Times by Abhijit Banerjee and Esther Duflo
+55. Good Economics for Hard Times by Abhijit Banerjee and Esther Duflo
-57. Persepolis by Marjane Satrapi
+56. Persepolis by Marjane Satrapi
-58. toast by Nigel Slater
+57. toast by Nigel Slater
-60. The Mysterious Island by Jules Verne
+58. The Mysterious Island by Jules Verne